bioinformatics-ua/dicoogle/dicoogle-webcore/README.md

 ## Building

-The building process of Dicoogle Web Core is carried out by `grunt`.
-Install **npm**, if you haven't got it yet, and perform the following commands in this directory:
+The building process of Dicoogle Web Core is carried out by `grunt` (the "build" script in the package will execute the default task).
+Install **npm** if not already installed, and perform the following commands in this directory:

+    # install development dependencies
     npm install
+    # then execute the task runner
+    grunt
+    # or run the package's build script
     npm run-script build

 ## Using

- - Add the resulting "build/dicoogle-webcore.js" as a `<script>` to the Dicoogle web page.
+ - Include a module management library that supports synchronous module loading.
+RequireJS is preferred (libraries must be asynchronously loaded before initializing the web core).
+ - Include the resulting "dist/dicoogle-webcore.js" in your page.
+An HTML `<script>` element or another means of importing the module is sufficient.
  - Place `<dicoogle-slot>` elements in the page.
 They must contain a unique slot id attribute `data-slot-id`.
- - Invoke `DicoogleWeb.init()` to automatically detect slots, as well as to fetch and attach plugins.
+ - Invoke the module's `init()` to automatically detect slots, as well as to fetch and attach plugins.

+A few examples of web pages using the Dicoogle Web Core are available in "test/TC".

 ## Runtime Dependencies